 When I was 16 I started a 5 year apprenticeship as a compositor

 (typesetter) which is where I really started to play around

-with words, writing poems and songs.
+with words, writing poems and songs (sometimes during work time!).
 It was a gruelling

 but rewarding apprenticeship where I learned everything about